iyves/iyves.github.io/Ethics.md

 protests or produce misleading results for topics that may cast the government in a bad light such as the Tiananmen Square.

+Google is not the only company guilty of reaching to China despite ethical concerns.
+After being banned in China in 2009, Facebook has been attempting to develop relationships with Chinese companies to expand their market in China.
+These attempts involve sharing data with Chinese companies such as Huawei - a company that is in close contact with the Chinese government.
+Due to concerns of cyber espionage from microscopic cards on Huawei phones, the company is is unofficially banned from being sold in America by large telcom companies like AT&T and Verizon.

+##

 ## Future Steps